gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-05/index.md

-- You can now tell the `iam-groups` module to not create the "access-all" group by setting the new input variable `should_create_iam_group_cross_account_access_all` to false.
+- You can now tell the `iam-groups` module to not create the &quot;access-all&quot; group by setting the new input variable `should_create_iam_group_cross_account_access_all` to false.
 This can help work around an AWS limitation where we exceed the max IAM policy length.

 </div>